-$\circ$ To test whether L is significantly different from zero you would calculate the test statistic where $s{\bar{T}}^2$ is the variance of $\bar{T}i$ , computed using equation 8.3.
-P-values for Z can be drawn from the standard normal distribution.
+$\circ$ To test whether L is significantly different from zero you would calculate the test statistic p-values for Z can be drawn from the standard normal distribution.

-$$Z = \frac{L}{\sqrt{\sum{i=1}^{p} c_i^2 s{\bar{T}i}^2}},$$ (9.6)
+$$Z = \frac{L}{\sqrt{\sum{i=1}^{p} \frac{c_i^2}{w_i}}}.
+(9.6)$$

-9.4 Testing a Continuous Moderator
+9.3 Testing a Continuous Moderator

-- You can test whether there is a linear relationship between a continuous moderator and your effect sizes using procedures analogous to simple linear regression for primary data.
-Detailed information about meta-analytic regression procedures is presented in chapter 19 of the Handbook. - To test a continuous moderator you - 1.
+- You can test whether there is a linear relation between a continuous moderator and your effect sizes using procedures analogous to simple linear regression for primary data.
+Detailed information about meta-analytic regression procedures is presented in Hedges (1994). - To test a continuous moderator you - 1.
 Transport your meta-analytic database into a standard computer package (SAS, SPSS). - 2.
 Create a variable equal to the reciprocal of the variance (if you hadn't already created it at some prior stage in your analysis). - 3.
 Perform a weighted regression using the reciprocal of the variance as the case weight. - 4.
-Draw your regression coefficients directly from the output.

-5. Calculate the standard deviation the slope (which is not equal to that provided on the output) using the equation where $u{b1}$ is the (incorrect) standard error of the slope provided by the computer program and MSE is the mean square error of the model.
+Draw your regression coefficients directly from the output. - 5.
+Calculate the standard deviation the slope (which is not equal to that provided on the output) using the equation where $u{b1}$ is the (incorrect) standard error of the slope provided by the computer program and MSE is the mean square error of the model.